 Boneless top sirloin roast is one of the leaner cuts of beef, and is typically broiled, grilled or roasted.
-The low heat in a slow cooker mimics the low to medium temperature of a slow oven, and the long cooking time assures a tender outcome.
-Slow cooking can leach some of the flavors out of the beef, however, leaving you with a stringy, tasteless roast, so bring on the flavor with bold seasonings.
+If you decide to cook it in a slow cooker, the low heat and longer cooking time ensures that your dinner will be juicy and tender.
+Slow cooking can remove some of the flavors out of the beef however, and if done incorrectly, may leave you with a stringy, tasteless roast; combat a tasteless roast with bold seasonings and strong flavors.
 Use vegetables that can stand up to long cooking times for a true one-dish meal.

 Peel and cut up potatoes, onions and carrots or other root vegetables such as parsnips or turnips.
 Arrange the cut-up vegetables in the bottom of the slow cooker.

-Dissolve beef bouillon cubes in warm water and pour the liquid over the vegetables, or pour in just enough fresh beef stock to cover the vegetables.
+Dissolve either vegetable or beef bouillon cubes in warm water and pour the liquid over the vegetables.
+Alternatively, pour in just enough fresh beef stock to cover the vegetables.

 Place the seared roast on top of the vegetables in the slow cooker and put the lid on.
-Cook for around 6 hours on high, or around 8 hours on low.
+Cook for around six hours on high, or around eight hours on low.

 Take the roast out of the slow cooker, cover it loosely and let it rest for about 15 minutes.
 While the meat rests, use a slotted spoon to remove the vegetables.
 Transfer the cooking liquid to a saucepan and bring it to a slow boil.
 Mix a tablespoon or two of flour into a cup of cold water and whisk the flour and water mixture into the boiling liquid.
 Stir and cook until the gravy is as thick as you like it.